LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 unit tests, and for automatically run all the tests after loading.
 See e.g. the `../../tests` directory for examples of unit tests.

+Debugged test sets should preferably be compiled in optimal mode, specially when containing deterministic tests and when using the utility benchmarking predicates.

 Unit test dialects
 ------------------